 It’s easy to let marketing costs spiral out of control if you’re not careful.
 But this is also where you can DIY some of the work as you get on your feet.

-At a minimum, you’ll need a website and social media presence, to help spread the word about your new restaurant.
-You can use a website builder like WordPress or Squarespace to design your own site without paying an expensive web designer.
+At a minimum, you may need a website and social media presence, to help spread the word about your new restaurant.
+You can use a website builder like WordPress or Squarespace to design your own site without paying for a web designer.
 And for social media, you can take photos yourself and post inexpensive ads on Facebook or Instagram that target people in your area.

 You can also reach out to media like the local news, food influencers and bloggers, and food magazines to let them know that you’ll be opening soon.
 They may be willing to feature you at no cost.

-There is absolutely value in hiring experts for these tasks.
-But if finances are tight, you can DIY much of your marketing.
-Then as your sales start to grow, you can hire pros to raise your marketing to the next level.
+While you can handle marketing internally, you might find it worthwhile to hire experts for these tasks.
+You can also start with a DIY approach and then hire pros as your sales start to grow.
 A good benchmark is to spend between 3% and 6% of monthly sales on continued marketing.

 Finding Funding for Your Restaurant